80 farmers come together to help Avon neighbor

 "Great guy.
 He`d do the same thing if somebody else had a problem, he`d be there to help too," said farmer Andy Schmalshof.

-On Thursday, October 19th, 80 farmers, 20 semis’ and 15 combines gathered on Percharich’s farm to harvest 500 acres of crop.
+On Thursday, October 19th, 80 farmers, 20 Semis and 15 combines gathered on Percharich's farm to harvest 500 acres of crop.

 "We`ve got people combining the corn and hauling it to the rail shuttle and then people will combine beans this afternoon," said neighbor Dave Serven, who organized the gathering.